Search

 • SSIS can do the encryption and put the encrypted file on an on-prem file share.

-• An on-prem ADF Integration Runtime (IR) then picks the encrypted file and send to Azure Data Lake Storage (ADLS) on Bank T via a private link connection, with the firewall rules filtering any other traffic except the traffic coming from Bank S.
+• An on-prem ADF Integration Runtime (IR) then picks the encrypted file and sends it to the Azure Data Lake Storage (ADLS) on Bank T via a private link connection, with the firewall rules filtering any other traffic except the traffic coming from Bank S.

-• Another ADF pipelines picks up the file from the ADLS and puts it on the DTL (Data Transformation Layer), which then loads into Application T3.
+• Another ADF pipeline picks up the file from the ADLS and puts it on the DTL (Data Transformation Layer), which then loads into Application T3.

 Click image to expand